jamendez216/LoanCalculatorWeb/README.md

 ## To use!

-Take those txt files, refering to the Database's Archives (DDL.txt, DML.txt, PL-SQL.txt) and then clone the project and enjoy!
+Take those sql files, refering to the Database's Archives (DDL.sql, DML.sql, PL-SQL.sql) and then clone the project and enjoy!